This buying guide will help you:

 - Volt-Amp (VA)

-- The unit of measurement of apparent power.
+- A unit of measure for apparent power.
+See Apparent Power.

 A unit of measure for real power: Watts = VA / Power Factor

 - See Square wave, PWM Sine Wave and Sine Wave.